mrcalexandre/Matching-Donations/README.md

-All over Internet and the USA, people are donating to ACLU and other organizations.
-Some people choose to match your donations up to a certain amount.
-(For example, if you donate 50 $, someone will also donate 50 $.)
+All over the internet and the United States, people are donating to ACLU in opposition of the recent immigration ban passed by Donald Trump.
+This website aims to help multiply your donations by showing you the people who will match them (i.e., you donate $50, someone will also donate $50).</p>

-This website shows these people so you can send them your donation receipts.
-The website was inspired by this tweet.
-It is not affiliated with any of these organizations.
+                <p>The website was inspired by <a href="https://twitter.com/leepnet/status/825821432298905600">this tweet</a> and made by <a href="https://twitter.com/mrcalexandre">Alexandre Mouriec</a> and <a href="https://twitter.com/marianoaavila">Mariano Avila</a>.
+The website is not affiliated with any of the organizations below this tweet</p>